 We are primarily funded by our annual Michiana Down Syndrome Walk.
 Other sources of funding are special events and donations.
 The organization is 100% volunteer, which means that all funds go to our services and programs.
 The funds we raise remain in our local community.

-funding we implement our Mission and Vision through:
+Our funding implements our Mission and Vision through

 1. Medical and Developmental Grants: $250 grants are offered annually to families to help with developmental and medical costs for the member with Down syndrome.
 Families are required to download a form from our website and submit it along with their receipts for reimbursement.

 2. Recreational Grants: Members with Ds who participate in local organized recreational programs (such as Reins of Life and Buddy Up Tennis) can apply for a recreational grant to help pay a portion of the fees.

 3. Library: We have an extensive library of books, DVDs, and educational support materials related to Down syndrome that families can check out free of charge.